Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \end{subsection}

 \end{section}

-\begin{section}{The simple diagrams and the algebra $\D_n$} In this section, we define the diagram algebra $\D_n$ that will turn out to be a faithful diagrammatic representation of $\TL(\C_n)$.
+\begin{section}{The simple and admissible diagrams} In this section, we define the diagram algebra $\D_n$ as a subalgebra of $\widehat{\P}_{n+2}^{LR}(\Omega)$ that turns out to be a faithful diagrammatic representation of $\TL(\C_n)$.
 We will be able to quickly conclude that there is a surjective homomorphism from $\TL(\C_n)$ to $\D_n$.
-In the sequel to this paper, we will show that this homomorphism is injective, showing that the algebras are isomorphic.
-In the next section of this paper, we define the admissible diagrams and show that that they are a basis for $\D_n$.
+In the sequel to this paper~\cite{Ernst.D:D}, we show that this homomorphism is injective, thus showing that the algebras are isomorphic.
+In the next section of this paper, we define the admissible diagrams and show that they are a basis for $\D_n$.
 In fact, we will show that the image of each monomial basis element of $\TL(\C_n)$ is admissible.

 \begin{subsection}{Simple diagrams}